data-clash/Starbuck-Capstone-Challenge/README.md

 ## Installation

-The code in the project can be executed using Anaconda distribution of Python ver 3.x and does not require any additional scripts.
+The code in the project can be executed using Anaconda distribution of Python ver 3.x and the following libraries:
+1. pandas
+2. numpy
+3. matplotlib
+4. sklearn
+5. datetime
+6. time
+7. math

 ## Project motivation